100 Sights in Krakow, Poland (with Map and Images)

 Kaplica pw. Świętego Józefa Zygmunt Put Zetpe0202 / CC BY-SA 4.0

 St. Joseph's Chapel – part of the church and monastery complex called Józefów, erected in the years 1889–1893 according to the designs of Karol Zaremba from the foundation of Aleksander Lubomirski.
-A double sanctuary: Divine Mercy and St. Faustina Kowalska.
+Sanctuary of St. Faustina Kowalska.
 Currently, it is part of the Łagiewniki sanctuary complex.

 Wikipedia: Kaplica św.
 Józefa w Krakowie (ul.
-Siostry Faustyny) (PL), Website
+Siostry Faustyny) (PL), Heritage Website

 Show sight on map